jeffrafter/authkit/README.md

     $ rake

 This will run the specs, which by default will generate a new Rails application, run the installer, and execute the specs in the context of that temporary application.

 The specs that are generated utilize a generous amount of mocking and stubbing in an attempt to keep them fast.
 However, they use vanilla `rspec-rails`, meaning they are not using mocha.
 The two caveats are shoulda-matchers and FactoryGirl which are required.
 It is pretty easy to remove these dependencies, it just turned out that more people were using them than not.

-## NOTES

-* no expiry for confirmation, reset_password and remember_token
-* generating code and not being able to update considered harmful
-* secure cookies (in application_controller)
-* SSL expected
-* remember me is always on
-* need a root route
-* password complexity
-* username resrictions

-## TODO

-* Add oauth2 support (but not logging in?) in the form of facebook support, twitter support, google support
-* Add avatar support (maybe that should be uploadkit)
-* Add full name option (instead of first name and last name)name
-* Add authy support
-* Add notification for changes to account (security settings changed)
-* Add ability to re-auth for sensitive changes (available for the current session only)
-* User session tracking and revoking
-* Audit logs
-* Encrypt tokens in the database to prevent someone with read access from gaining control

 ## Contributing